Treasure Hunt: API Guide

 The call has three parameters:

-The output includes the status
+The output includes the status and a text-based message explaining

 whether the call was recorded or not.